buzzgreyday/sspaghetty/README.md

 ```
 ### 3. Connect to server

-The commands below are used to connect to your node via ssh.
-These are used to connect to the Validator Node.
+This step is used to connect to the Validator Node and is repeated any time you wish to connect to your Validator Node.

 **Connect to Digital Ocean**
 ```